koalificationio/terraform-provider-zerotier/README.md

 This lets you create, modify and destroy [ZeroTier](https://zerotier.com) networks and members through Terraform.

+## WARNING

+Current version doesn't work with custom controllers because of API differences, so o not be fooled.

 ## Building and Installing

 Since this isn't maintained by Hashicorp, you have to install it manually.
 There